Liemaeu/Battlefront-2-Mod-Loader-for-WINE/README.md

 Alternativly you can change the value of the DefaultDirectory variable in the SWBF2ModLoader.py script from None to "/path/to/Star Wars Battlefront II/GameData/addon/".
 After that you can launch the mod loader with the command: python3 SWBF2ModLoader.py.

-green = mod is enabled

-red = mod is disabled

 To add more mod names edit the 2 dimensional arrey ModList in the SWBF2ModLoader.py script.
 The syntax is: ["name of folder", "name of mod"], e.g. ["BFX", "Battlefront Extreme"].

 You can report new mods by making an issue here on GitHub or by sending me a email: liemaeu@gmail.com.
 Thank you very much for making this mod loader better!